-- (North America, Scotland) To bind, compel, or constrain by a social, legal, or moral tie.
-See Synonyms at force.
+- (North America, Scotland) To bind, compel, constrain, or oblige by a social, legal, or moral tie.

-- To cause to be grateful or indebted; oblige.
+- (North America, Scotland) To cause to be grateful or indebted; to oblige.

-- To commit (money, for example) in order to fulfill an obligation.
+- (North America, Scotland) To commit (money, for example) in order to fulfill an obligation.

 - Absolutely indispensable; essential.